Janky Promoters: Plot

 After taking forever to arrive at the airport, Jellyroll finally shows up and picks the rapper up at the airport.
 He finds out that Jeezy wants some weed badly, so he decides to take them to the hood to get some.
 He meets up with his drug dealer Mondo who scolds him for getting weed for the rapper and asks if Jeezy can come to his after party.
 Jellyroll insists that the rapper wants $20,000 to show up and Mondo accepts and gives him the money.
 This is where things start to turn for the promoters as Jellyroll spends the $20,000 on clothes and jewelry instead of using it for the show to pay Jeezy his money.

 From there, the movie turns wild and intense as Russell and Jellyroll try to figure out a way to get Jeezy to perform while dodging Mondo and his crew and getting the money to pay Jeezy to perform.
+After they were unable to do so, Jeezy calls off the show and leaves the venue in frustration.
+Upon the fans learning that Jeezy was not performing, the crowd angrily begins to rush the stage and riot.
+Russell and Jellyroll quickly drive away from the scene, only to be shot at by Mondo.

+After Russell and Jellyroll successfully escaped, they are soon informed that many fans have arrived at Mondo's afterparty, as well as Young Jeezy himself.
+Jeezy does his performance, putting both Russell and Jellyroll back on top.